 Businesses – especially energy-intensive ones, such as manufacturing – need stable pricing if they are to make long-term investments in local economies.
 Moreover, businesses that operate at low margins, such as retailers, are vulnerable to sudden price fluctuations.
 Such businesses either pass the price differences on to the consumer, which itself affects the economy, or go out of business, which affects the job market.

 In contrast, electricity produced from fossil fuels is subject to significant price fluctuations.
 Fossil-fuel plants require huge quantities of coal, oil or gas, which often need to be transported over long distances.
 The more Canada relies on fossil fuels, the greater likelihood that electricity prices will become unstable.

-Of the estimated 5.5 million tonnes of commercially viable uranium in ore reserves, worldwide, Canada has about 470,000 tonnes – or about 9%.
-Canada also accounts for about 27.9% of worldwide production of uranium oxides.
+Of the estimated 5.9 million tonnes of commercially viable uranium in ore reserves, worldwide, Canada has about 494,000 tonnes – or about 8%.

 This abundance of fuel gives Canada considerable energy security in the face of worldwide fluctuations in prices of energy sources – as well as from embargoes, regional instabilities, and conflicts that can block transportation of fuel sources, or shut production down.

 Furthermore, having a relatively clean source of energy with stable pricing enhances Canada’s reputation in international financial markets.